 Our survey shows that preparation is key - 82% of successful pet flights started with good planning.

 Get your dog comfortable with their carrier and travel routine weeks before your flight.
 Familiarity reduces anxiety for both you and your pup.
+If you're traveling or connecting through a partner airline, ensure you understand their specific pet policies.

 Build in extra time for everything, especially if you have a reactive dog (like 68% of our community members).